Faculty & Staff

 Having spent a number of years in ministry in a variety of settings, I am delighted to be teaching at IPS working with students who are preparing for various types of ministry in parishes, non-profit organizations, healthcare, retreat centers, etc. Theology comes alive when it informs and is informed by our everyday life experience.

-Quantum Shift: Theological and Pastoral Implications of Contemporary Developments in Science, Liturgical Press, forthcoming October 2015.
+- Quantum Shift: Theological and Pastoral Implications of Contemporary Developments in Science, Liturgical Press, October 2015.

 - The Heart of Rahner: The Theological Implications of Andrew Tallon’s Theory of Triune Consciousness.
 Marquette University Press, 2009.

 - “From Being to Love: Reconceiving the Trinity in light of Jean Luc Marion’s Phenomenological Shift.”
 Horizons 41 (2014), 22-48.

 - “Quantum Anthropology: Reimaging the Person as Body/Spirit,” Theological Studies 74 (2013), 934-959.

 - “Sanctity and Science: The Mysticism of Theologically Engaging Science,” Science and Theology 10 (2012), 249-258.

 - “Efficacious and Sufficient Grace: God’s One Offer of Self-Communication as Accepted or Rejected.”
 Philosophy and Theology 22 (2010), 353-372.

 - “Keiji Nishitani and Karl Rahner: A Response to Nihility,” Buddhist-Christian Studies 28(2008), 27-41.